Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

 Across all cross-sectional and temporal aggregations, cross-temporal reconciliation significantly improved the forecasting accuracy over cross-sectional reconciliation.
-The best cross-sectional reconciliation was LR-MinT which had an AvgRelRMSE of $0.952$ for Data Set A and $0.971$ for Data Set B, whereas the best cross-temporal reconciliation was LR-BU-CT which had an AvgRelRMSE of $0.909$ for Data Set A and $0.923$ for Data Set B. This corresponds to a $4.3\%$ (Data Set A) and $4.8\%$ (Data Set B) increase to forecasting accuracy across all aggregations.
-However, the optimal methods at each cross-sectional aggregation differed.
+The best cross-sectional reconciliation was LR-MinT-Shr which had an AvgRelRMSE of $0.952$ for Data Set A and $0.970$ for Data Set B, whereas the best cross-temporal reconciliation was \textcolor{black}{LR-TCS-WLSV-SHR which had an AvgRelRMSE of $0.901$ for Data Set A and $0.919$ for Data Set B}.
+This corresponds to a $5.1\%$ (Data Set A) and $5.1\%$ (Data Set B) increase in forecasting accuracy across all aggregations.
+However, the best methods at each cross-sectional aggregation level differed.

-In the cross-temporally reconciled paradigm, forecasting of wind turbine power is optimal using LR-BU-CT for Data Set A. However, forecasting of aggregated turbine models and power delivered to the grid is optimal using GB-BU-CT.
-The base forecasts produced by LR were more accurate than GB, however, bottom-up cross-temporal reconciliation of the GB base forecasts was optimal at higher levels in the cross-sectional hierarchy.
-This may suggest that GB filtered more of the high-frequency noise which did not improve the aggregated forecasts.
-For Data Set B, we found that LR-BU-CT was optimal across all levels in the cross-temporal paradigm.
-These results indicate that for wind farm time series, simple base forecasting methods such as LR, combined with aggregating forecasts can outperform more complicated base forecasting and reconciliation methods.
-Nonetheless, GB shows potential for base forecasts, however the optimality at certain cross-sectional levels could not be replicated for both data sets in this work.
+In the cross-temporally reconciled paradigm, \textcolor{black}{forecasts across all levels of the cross-sectional hierarchy is better when using LR-TCS-WLSV-SHR for Data Set A. However, this performance relative to GB-CT(BU) decreases up the cross-sectional hierarchy.
+LR-CT(BU) also performed well in the cross-temporal paradigm.} The base forecasts produced by LR were more accurate than GB, however, bottom-up cross-temporal reconciliation of the GB base forecasts was better at higher levels in the cross-sectional hierarchy.
+For Data Set B, we found that LR-TCS-WLSV-SHR performed best across all levels in the cross-temporal paradigm.
+These results indicate that for high frequency wind farm time series, simple base forecasting methods such as LR, combined with aggregating forecasts can outperform more complicated base forecasting and reconciliation methods.
+This may be partly due to the noise in high-frequency data, but needs further investigation.
+Sequential temporal-then-cross-sectional reconciliation demonstrated strong forecasting accuracy in this empirical work.
+Nonetheless, GB shows potential for base forecasts, however the performance at certain cross-sectional levels could not be replicated similarly for both data sets in this work.
 Hence, one needs to consider the characteristics of the data and the level of forecasts needed, in selecting the best forecasting and reconciliation method.